-The issues of methods of work of form and of institutional set up are not new development on the international agenda.
+The issues of methods of work, form and institutional set up are not new development on the international agenda.
 So also is the principles on which negotiations are based.
 A new international setting is however providing a new dimension to the dialogue policies that encourage positive do and reduce tension which will boost would peace.
 For example, the progress made in the field of disarmament negotiations and towards the removal of global and regional crisis encourage new perceptions and the promotion of conditions conducive to the positive solution of problems.

-This, therefore, that condition for an informed external environment allowing a more balanced development of all parts of the world economy would be more desirable.
+Therefore, the condition for an informed external environment allowing a more balanced development of all parts of the world economy would be more desirable.